polyaxon/polyaxon/docs/concepts/experiment-groups-selections.md

 ## Create the experiments group selection

-When select experiments in the table view, a new button will show to act on the selection, a couple of actions are possible:
+When selecting experiments in the table view, a new button will show to act on the selection, a couple of actions are possible:

  * Stopping all the experiments
  * Deleting all the experiments